New York Personal Injury Attorneys

 In addition to improving the statute for civil filings, the Child Victims Act provides victims of any age a one-year window to come forward and file legal actions.
 This, among the other improvements to the law, means that individuals are given more time to disclose histories of abuse–an important provision due to the fact that it can take victims years to come to terms with the abuse suffered so that they are able to come forward.

 In an interview with CNN, CEO of ChildUSA Marci Hamilton called the widespread occurrence of child sexual abuse a “silent pandemic.”
 Advocates also suggest that many of the barriers to justice for victims and survivors are created by a lack of awareness of the issue in communities that contributes to stigma for survivors and victims, and an opposition to reformed legislation by institutions.
 One such institution that posed significant opposition to both the Child Victims Act in New York and S477 in New Jersey was the Catholic Church.

 Resources for Survivors and Victims

-For decades, Sullivan, Papain, Block, McGrath & Cannavo, P.C. has fought for the rights of all survivors of sexual abuse and stands ready to continue its support of survivors and provide them with access to justice and acknowledgment.
+For decades, the New York personal injury lawyers at Sullivan, Papain, Block, McGrath, Coffinas & Cannavo, P.C. has fought for the rights of all survivors of sexual abuse and stands ready to continue its support of survivors and provide them with access to justice and acknowledgment.

 If you or a loved one has suffered abuse recently or well into the past, contact an attorney to learn what legal options are available and how to preserve your rights.